Chapter 1:

 As the conversation droned on Nicolaus seriously considered leaping from the car.
 “Isn’t that the ridge?”
 Vergil pointed out.
 They’d finally reached Newtonville rock.
 Vernon stopped his car suddenly, almost making Nicolaus crash into the back of him!

-Nicolaus did as he was instructed, feeling apprehension slowly build.
+Nicolaus did as instructed, feeling apprehension slowly build.
 “Now what?”

 Nicolaus scratched his head for a second, but then recoiled in pain.
 (Oh right.
 I dug my nails into my scalp.)
-The trace amounts of blood underneath his nails looked back at him.
-It wasn’t often Nicolaus made decisions without knowing the fallout, but curiosity, and guilt compelled me.
-(This is probably a bad idea…but…) “Nothing ventured, nothing gained.”
+With trace amounts of blood underneath his nails looking back at him, the mysteries surrounding his life begged for answers.
+(This is probably a bad idea…but…) It wasn’t often the cautious young man made decisions without an expected fallout, however, insecurity compelled me.
+“Nothing ventured, nothing gained.”

 Vernon smiled.
 “Glad to hear that!
 That’s an executive decision if I’ve ever heard one.”
 Vernon and Nicolaus gathered their passengers and informed them that they’d be heading up the ridge by foot.
-As everyone walked up to the police tape, they began to feel apprehensive.
-The yellow police tape felt more like a stream of lava than a thin strip of cautionary plastic.
+As everyone walked up to the police tape, apprehensive slowed their accent.
+It was just yellow police tape, but felt more like a stream of lava than a thin strip of cautionary plastic.

 “I’m actually hoping we don’t find anything…” Katie said under her breath, but it was loud enough for everyone to hear.
 “I mean…”